 Mantin is a small Hakka town.
 There are many other colleges in the area: Linton, Manipal, Lagenda to name a few – I’ve met more East Malaysians from these colleges than from KTJ.

 There is a mamak stall in Mantin (apparently these are quite popular in West Malaysia), a pub somewhere near the mamak stall, a Chinese hawker centre (best place to get pork) and a KFC.
 You can get groceries at Zemart, the 99 Speedmart or the 1 Malaysia store; and of course there is Rainbow World which has a good selection of mugs.
 There is also a liquor store which I like to stare into on Sundays.

 On the weekends there are many Chinese-speaking aunties who sell fruits and vegetables.
 To this day I am quite proud of the fact that I managed to buy Australian carrots in Chinese.

-We get to go to Mantin unsupervised, but the Protestant kids follow one of the teachers to the church in Seremban.
-Their group is much bigger, and their bus leaves about an hour later.
+We get to go to Mantin unsupervised, but those going to the Protestant church are accompanied by a member of staff to Seremban.
+This group is much bigger, and their bus leaves about an hour later.

 Mantin is great – none of this big city skyscraper stuff.
 I honestly don’t think I could survive in a city environment.

 I didn’t do drugs (despite having the opportunity) but I did do a fair bit of drinking.
 It is fairly easy to get away with if done in moderation and alone (witnesses and co-conspirators are liabilities).